0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/auth-requests.md

 - **thid**: Id of the message thread
 - **from**: from where the authentication request comes, i.e. the identifier of the identity from which a Verifier requests proof
 - **typ**: iden3comm Media Type, i.e. File format for the type field.
 (For example, JSON)
-- **type**: Type of iden3comm Protocol Message; type of request; it could be an auth request, proof request, or a claim offer
+- **type**: Type of iden3comm Protocol Message; type of request; it could be an auth request, proof request, or a credential offer
 - **reason**: reason of authentication (it could be age verification or simply a test flow)
 - **message**: Message to be signed; can be left blank
 - **callbackUrl**: URL to which requested information is sent and response is received